miix/svg-logo-marquee/readme.txt

 Yes, you can set different colors for light and dark mode, either globally through the shortcode or individually for each logo.

 == Changelog ==

+= 1.1.0 =
+* Added option to make logos clickable with custom URLs
+* Each logo can now be set to either show a popover or link to a URL
+* Links open in the same tab by default with option to open in new tab
+* Updated admin interface with radio buttons to select interaction type
+* Improved logo wrapper styling for links

 = 1.0.2 =
 * Updated the version number